sebastiandg7/multi-docker-compose-networking/README.md

 # Multi Docker Compose Networking

-This repo demonstrates how can services running in different docker-compose configs, attached to the same docker network, can communicate with each other while exposing required ports to the host machine.
+This repo demonstrates how services running in different docker-compose configs, attached to the same docker network, can communicate with each other while exposing required ports to the host machine.

 This configuration can serve as an example to run backend services in a docker-compose file & SSR web applications in a separate docker-compose file.